Pioneer 100%, Novo earning 70% (Gold)

-The Kangan Project is located 80 km south of Port Hedland in the emerging western Pilbara gold precinct of WA.
-It comprises two granted exploration licences and one exploration licence application covering an area of 268 km².
+The Kangan Gold Project is located 80 km south of Port Hedland in the emerging western Pilbara gold precinct of WA.
+It comprises two granted exploration licences and two exploration licence applications (E47/3318-1, E47/3321-1, and E(A)45/4948 and E(A)47/3945 respectively) covering an area of 336 km².
 The Eastern-most tenement application abuts the Wodgina Lithium Mine tenements.
-An additional tenement, E47/3495, was applied for, but is subject to a two-party ballot.

-Interest in the Pilbara region for gold has recently surged as explorers test the hypothesis proposed by Dr Quinton Hennigh¹ of Novo Resources Group, that:
+Interest in the Pilbara region for gold has surged as explorers engage with the exploration model proposed by Novo Resources Corp.
+(TSXV: NVO.V) President, Dr Quinton Hennigh.

 - Some of Earth’s earliest land masses (cratons), including Kaapvaal (Southern Africa), Dharwar, Singhbhum and Bastar (Indian subcontinent), and Pilbara (Australia) existed as a single continent, referred to as Ur by some authors including Hennigh;

 - The remnants of the Ur continent have contributed approximately 1.85, 0.35 and 0.1 billion oz gold production, respectively, or about 39% of historic global gold production, estimated to be about 5.9 billion oz [World Gold Council, 2014].
 About 75% of this gold has come from the Witwatersrand Basin;